The following is a blog post written by Terry Petrzelka, founder and past CEO of Tectura Corporation.

 There’s also what Microsoft calls a Tier 2 model.
 This is where the distributor, or companies that were formerly part of the Microsoft Syndication Partner program, handle the capabilities with Microsoft.
 Those partners are called Tier 2 distributors, or cloud distributors, and include major distributors like Tech Data, Ingram Micro, and SYNNEX.
 They in turn work with the bulk of Microsoft partners, who are the Tier 2 resellers.
 Depending on a given cloud distributor’s offering, those resellers may still have control over customer billing and also may be able to outsource white-labeled support services to the distributor.

 Infrastructure partners have always worked through distributors for their software licensing, so the decision and process of moving to a Tier 2 CSP model was obvious and simple.
-In addition, the massive customer migration from on-premise productivity software to Office 365 as well as the growth of Azure and other IAAS solutions for application hosting has forced them to modify their software sales businesses to a recurring revenue model.
+In addition, the massive customer migration from on-premises productivity software to Office 365 as well as the growth of Azure and other IAAS solutions for application hosting has forced them to modify their software sales businesses to a recurring revenue model.
 However, for Dynamics partners the decision is much more complicated.
 Dynamics partners have always dealt directly with Microsoft for software and have generally managed their customer lifecycles themselves.
 Most have business models based on up-front payment on software sales.

 Very few Dynamics VAR’s will be able to meet the requirements and make the investments required to become a Tier 1 CSP.
 This means the typical VAR will have to assess the programs offered by the distributor partners and decide which one offers the best revenue opportunities while still providing the quality needed to meet the end-customers’ expectations.
 The challenge for Dynamics VARs is that these programs were designed by channel people, who are used to working with IT generalist partners, for those sorts of partners who currently are and will continue to be the vast majority of their business.
 Dynamics partners simply do not represent a large enough market for any of the mega-distributors to provide an incentive to develop a Dynamics-focused program.